 Finally, the refresh rate is a display’s ability to refresh an image at a time, in which the usual standard is 60 Hz.
 In perspective, we are used to watching movies at 24 frames per second, which gives it that cinematic effect.
 For games that can run at 60 fps, everything is evidently smoother and transitions are more fluid.

 One can take advantage of this silky-smooth gaming experience with a 60 Hz-capable TV, but some are capable of up to 120 Hz – though keep in mind that this is the refresh rate cap for 4K TVs.
 As stated earlier, ensure that your hardware is capable of pushing images in the refresh rates to take advantage of the feature.

-Another factor that gamers should consider when shopping for a TV is its input lag.
+Another factor that gamers should consider when shopping for small gaming tvs is its input lag.
 Basically, this is the amount of delay from when you press a button on your controller or keyboard, to when that input is translated into action on the screen.
 In the past, TVs were a big turn-off for gamers as input lag figures were just detestable – some hitting 50 ms.

 It is imperative to get a TV with low input lag if you want a decent gaming experience.
 Fortunately, most modern TVs boast this feature, so you won’t have to worry much.

 While display technology has been progressing at an impressive rate, consoles are still using HDMI whereas PCs are already utilizing DisplayPort as a high-quality media standard.
 It is important to take note of your hardware’s media output ports when buying a TV.